 - Compliance risk;

 - Operational/Financial risk;

 - Reporting risk;

 - Strategic risk; and

 - Sustainability-related risk.
+(These risks were disclosed in 56-1 One report on page 32-33)

 3.2 ASSESSMENT

 Tipco Asphalt reviews and refines its risk criteria as a function of impact and likelihood as shown in the risk heatmap.
 This risk criteria and heatmap provides the framework that is adjusted and defined for various financial and non-financial sustainability-related risks.
 Each risk is then assessed based on the risk criteria and heatmap to be prioritized into three levels.
 All top corporate risks are reported to the EC and then the BoD on a quarterly basis.